I Can't Hear God’s Voice | Learning the Language of the Soul

 What if, instead of all this mental noise and spiritual certainty, there was a way to cut through the clutter and get back to the core of what truly matters?
 A way to reconnect with your authentic self, free from distractions and confusion?
 Let’s explore how to turn that distorted mirror into a looking glass and rediscover the clarity waiting for you.

 Much like a distorted mirror, the egoic mind’s projections obscure the true window into the Soul’s wisdom, making it difficult to access the clarity and insight inherent in our deeper instinctual selves.
-Just as a writer must strip away the unnecessary in the editing process, we too must remove the layers of maladaptive scripts and internal projections so we might be able to reconnect with the pure, authentic voice of our Soul.
+Just as a writer must strip away the unnecessary in the editing process, we too must remove the layers of maladaptive scripts and Internal Projections so we might be able to reconnect with the pure, authentic voice of our Soul.

 The Struggle with Formal Training for the Soul’s Voice